2023 Most Popular Health/Medical Admin Services Bachelor's Degree Schools in Ohio

 After completing their Bachelor's Degree, health and medical administrative services graduates from University of Toledo carry an average student debt load of $27,093.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $129.

-With a ranking of #6, Bowling Green State University - Main Campus did quite well on this year’s most popular schools for health and medical administrative services students working on their bachelor’s degree.
-BGSU is a large public school located in the fringe town of Bowling Green.
+Bowling Green State University - Main Campus did quite well in this year’s ranking of the most popular places for health and medical administrative services students to get a bachelor’s degree.
+It came in at #6 on the list.
+BGSU is a large public school located in the town of Bowling Green.

 Of the 31 students majoring in health and medical administrative services at BGSU, 29% are male and 71% are female.